Shopify/polaris/src/components/PageActions/README.md

 Buttons should be:

 - Clear and predictable: merchants should be able to anticipate what will happen when they click a button.
-Never deceive a merchant by mislabeling a button.
+Never deceive merchants by mislabeling a button.

 <!-- usagelist -->